-DEVELOPMENT AND IMPLEMENTATION TIMELINE PLAN
+DEVELOPMENT AND IMPLEMENTATION PLAN

-The Development/ Implementation Timeline Plan will be developed on Form BH-5.
+The Development and Implementation Plan will be developed on Form BH-5.
 The development plan includes an implementation schedule.
-The information will explain in detail the development process and show a clear step-by-step plan of how the program will be developed over a given period of time.
+The information will explain in detail the development process and show a clear step-by-step plan of how the program will be developed over a given period.
 The Program Development Plan will conclude with consumers receiving services and a formal evaluation of the program plan, the process, and the services provided.